anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes.
+Quote: The best thing about the future is that it only comes one day at a time.

-By: Dalai Lama
+By: Abraham Lincoln